spacetelescope/jdaviz/docs/specviz/import_data.rst

 Loading multiple spectra via the API
 ------------------------------------
 In addition to loading single spectra as above, in some cases it may be useful to load multiple related spectra at once into the Jdaviz application.
+The most common such case is when you have spectra of the same object covering multiple wavelength ranges and want to look at and analyze the entire range of spectral coverage simultaneously.
 The :meth:`jdaviz.configs.specviz.helper.Specviz.load_spectrum` accepts a `~specutils.SpectrumList` object, in which case it will both load the individual `~specutils.Spectrum1D` objects in the list and additionally attempt to stitch together the spectra into a single data object so that they can be manipulated and analyzed in the application as a single entity::

     >>> from specutils import SpectrumList
     >>> spec_list = SpectrumList([spec1d_1, spec1d_2]) #doctest: +SKIP
     >>> specviz.load_spectrum(spec_list) #doctest: +SKIP

-In the screenshot below, the
-combined spectrum is plotted in gray, and one of the single component spectra are also selected and plotted in red.
+In the screenshot below, the combined spectrum is plotted in gray, and one of the single component spectra are also selected and plotted in red.
+Note that the "stitching" algorithm to combine the spectra is a simple concatenation of data, so in areas where the wavelength ranges of component spectra overlap you may see the line plot jumping between points of the two spectra, as at the beginning and end of the red region in the screenshot below:

 .. image:: img/spectrumlist_combined.png

 This functionality is also available in limited instances by providing a directory path to the :meth:`jdaviz.configs.specviz.helper.Specviz.load_spectrum` method.
-Note that :meth:`~specutils.SpectrumList.read`is only set up to handle directory input in limited cases, for example JWST MIRI MRS data, and will throw an error in other cases.
+Note that the ``read`` method of :class:`~specutils.SpectrumList` is only set up to handle directory input in limited cases, for example JWST MIRI MRS data, and will throw an error in other cases.
 In cases that it does work, only files in the directory level specified will be read, with no recursion into deeper folders.